solana-developers/solana-cookbook/docs/gaming/nfts-in-games.md

 ## Allow only players from a collection

-- You can for example only allow players that own an NFT of an NFT collection to enter the game.
+Using NFTs, you can gate access to a particular part of a game based on owning the NFT.
+This can form a more tight-knit community within your game.
 In [js](https://docs.solana.com/de/developing/clients/javascript-api) using the [Metaplex sdk](https://github.com/metaplex-foundation/js#readme) this would look like this:

 ```js